 Venting and Breathability

 Another great benefit of these shorts is how well they breathe.
-The moisture wicking material is airy and light despite their slimming fit.
-After several uses, we also didn't notice any issues with odor.
-When wet, the fabric readily dries without concern.
+The moisture-wicking material is airy and light despite their slim fit.
+After several uses without washing, we also didn't notice any issues with odor.
+Having a shorter inseam helps mitigate heat retention in the legs, but the waistband does feel hot after a while since it is thicker than the legs.
+Though, we found the material of the waistband to help absorb and dissipate the sweat.

-When we became sweaty, the thick waistband is the only place that heat retention was noticed, and it certainly took longer to dry than the leg area.
-Since they are so light and breathable, wearing them in colder temperatures is not recommended, though we would typically guide you toward a pair of hiking pants.
+The thick waistband certainly takes longer to dry than the leg area.
+Since they are so light and breathable, wearing them in colder temperatures is not recommended.
+If the weather turns sour or you encounter high winds, these fair-weather shorts won't offer much resistance.

 Thanks to the stretchy material, these shorts are pleasant to wear around town, on a run, or during a mountain scramble.
 The material did not bunch between the legs or feel cumbersome when flexibility or speed was involved.
-On a casual note, our lead tester actually wore them to a massage appointment because, first and foremost, they're so comfy, but also because of how easy they are to put on and take off.
-On the athletic note, the Aphrodite 2.0 is by far an unquestionable performance short.
+On a casual note, our lead tester enjoys wearing them to her massage appointments because, first and foremost, they're so comfy, but also because of how easy and quick they are to pull on and off.
+The Aphrodite is all-encompassing, from being casual to stylish to athletic.

-At first, we were concerned with the length while climbing or stretching, but when we asked friends whether or not we were exposing ourselves, we were happy to hear the verdict: we weren't.
+At first, we were concerned with the length while climbing or stretching out, but when we asked friends whether or not we were unknowingly exposing ourselves, we were happy to hear the verdict: we weren't.
+Whew.
 All the more, the look is cute without detracting from its athletic appeal.
 Balancing style with function is always tricky and is, of course, subjective.
 Highly versatile, the only possible drawback we have to be mindful of (since not everyone likes thigh-exposing shorts) is in how short they are.
-The North Face does offer a 6-inch option, which would significantly improve a few aspects of their performance in this metric (but we still prefer the shorter version).
-If you find yourself constantly bushwacking, we'd recommend any of the longer options, like the KUHL Splash.
+At the time of this publishing, The North Face does offer a 6-inch option, which would significantly improve a few aspects of their performance in this metric.
+If you find yourself continually bushwacking, longer inseams are undoubtedly preferable.

-These shorts do not offer an incredible amount of water resistance, as liquid absorbs quickly.
+These shorts do not offer an incredible amount of water resistance.
+During our test, water absorbs rather quickly.
 The North Face FlashDry-XD fabric, however, allows for fast drying and breathability, which is appealing for hot, summer hikes when things get muggy or when encountering a stream crossing.

-Even if submerged, the shorts will dry in the sun more readily than a cotton-based pair, like the OR Wadi Rum.
+Even if submerged, the shorts will dry in the sun more readily than a cotton-based pair.
 While this metric is important overall, if you only partake in casual hikes, lacking this resistance shouldn't be a dealbreaker.
-If you find yourself thru-hiking or on extended day trips in which weather might be expected, you'll want to opt for something like the Exofficio Sol Cool Nomad or be prepared with back up pairs should you become drenched.
+But if you plan to be thru-hiking or on extended day trips in which inclement weather might be expected, you might want to opt for something with more resistance (like full-length pants even) or be prepared with backup pairs should you become drenched.

-Not the most featured pair we tested, they come with three pockets (two of which have mesh), a rib-knit waistband, and an external drawstring closure.
+Not the most featured pair we recently tested, they do come with three pockets (two of which have mesh), a rib-knit waistband, and an external drawstring.
 The fabric is also triple-needle stitched for added durability.
 We noticed a customer comment about the fabric snagging, but we did not find this to be the case during testing, even when scrambling up rough granite.
-The two main pockets are deep, and our lead tester was able to carry her iPhone Plus.
+However, over time, we did find some pilling of the material.
+The two main pockets are deep, and our lead tester can carry her iPhone Plus comfortably.
 The only note to make is how narrow the main pocket openings are.
-This keeps items from falling out but also isn't as easy to stick hands into.
+This keeps items from falling out (which we appreciate) but also isn't as easy to stick our hands into.

-Manufactured in Vietnam, these shorts retail for an affordable $40.
-With how comfortable and well-made they are, we are surprised they don't cost more (we'll take it).
+Manufactured in Vietnam, these shorts retail for an affordable price.
+With how comfortable and well-made they are, we are surprised they don't cost even more (we'll take it).
 The North Face also offers a lifetime warranty.
-Such a value is hard to beat, but amazingly there's an even cheaper option - the high scoring Best Buy winner Columbia Sandy River Cargo.
+Such a value is hard to beat.

 We highly recommend the Aphrodite 2.0 if you're a fan of the short length (if not, you might opt for the 6-inch version).
-Earning Editors' Choice, they go beyond the standards for what makes an ideal hiking short.
-With minimal trends on the rise, it's nice to know that their compact nature doesn't compromise functionality.
-We ultimately like the combination of affordability, style, and the distinctive comfort of this pair, and knowing there is an option for a longer inseam makes them that much more versatile across varying customer preferences.
+Earning Editors' Choice, they go beyond the standards for what makes an ideal pair of hiking shorts.
+With minimalist trends on the rise, it's nice to know that their compact nature doesn't compromise performance.
+We ultimately like the combination of affordability, style, and the distinctive comfort of this pair.
+Too, knowing there is an option for a longer inseam makes them that much more versatile across varying customer preferences.

 — Sara Aranda